 Taub is involved in the translation of Yiddish.
 With Ellen Cassedy, Taub was awarded the 2012 Yiddish Book Center Translation Prize for Oedipus in Brooklyn and Other Stories by Blume Lempel (Mandel Vilar Press and Dryad Press, 2016).
 He appears in, edited the English subtitles for the Yiddish dialogue, and received an additional writing credit for Divan (Zeitgeist, 2003; palinkapictures.com), a documentary film by Pearl Gluck.
 He served as a creative consultant for Ms. Gluck’s narrative short film Where is Joel Baum (2012).

 He is active in the Association of Jewish Libraries (AJL), the professional organization of Hebraica and Judaica librarians.
-He was a co-chairperson of “Yovel/Jubilee: 50 Years of AJL!” celebrating the Association’s fiftieth anniversary in June 2015 and currently serves as the chairperson of two committees.
+He was a co-chairperson of “Yovel/Jubilee: 50 Years of AJL!” the June 2015 conference celebrating the Association’s fiftieth anniversary, and he currently serves as the chairperson of two committees.
 Additionally, Taub is the president of the Association of Jewish Libraries/Capital Area Chapter (AJL/CAC).
 He edited the exhibition catalog Mattityahu Strashun (1817-1885): Scholar, Leader, and Book Collector (New York, N.Y.: YIVO Institute for Jewish Research, 2001).

 Taub was born and raised in an ultra-Orthodox community in Philadelphia, Pa.
 He received his secondary education at the Talmudical Yeshiva of Philadelphia and the Mechina High School of the Ner Israel Rabbinical College in Baltimore, Md.
 He graduated Phi Beta Kappa and summa cum laude from Temple University, where he was also named a President’s Scholar.
 Taub received an M.A. in history from Emory University and an M.L.S. from Queens College, City University of New York.